 1. Choose the Right Bag

 Picking the right kind of bag for your trip is the first step to packing light.
 Do you usually travel to cities where your bag will only see paved roads and backs of taxis?
 If so, a rolling suitcase like the Expanse Wheeled Duffel 135L/34” might be your best option.
 If your travels take you on dirt roads or into crowded buses, a lightweight backpack like the Global Companion 65L should be your go-to luggage.
 Either way, be sure to pick a lightweight model that won’t add bulk.
 The Expanse Wheeled Duffel weighs just 8 lbs but has a massive 135 liters of space.
 The Global Companion 65L, on the other hand, only weighs 5 lbs 2 oz.
 While it only has a 65-liter capacity, it can easily hold all of the clothes and travel accessories of a minimalist traveler.
 Minimalist on-the-go travelers may prefer the Wayfinder Backpack 40L, which weighs a super-light 2 lbs 9 oz.)

 Before you leave, clean out your wallet of all useless junk (old receipts, grocery store cards, business cards, random foreign currency from past travels) and leave anything you don’t need (additional credit cards, for example) at home.
 Consider getting an undercover neck wallet, which can securely hold money, credit cards, and your passport while making them easily accessible.

 3. Pack a Tablet Rather Than a Computer

-Packing a tablet rather than a laptop can save you space and weight, while ensuring that you still have access to your email if you need to do a little work on the road.
+Packing a tablet rather than a laptop can save you space and weight while ensuring that you still have access to your email if you need to do a little work on the road.
 Plus, it’s nice to have a bigger screen around than your phone for watching TV shows or movies on the go.